top of page

 • Put the strongest arguments first

-• Read IRCC's instructions regarding humanitarian and compassionate consideration
+• Read IRCC's instructions for decisionmakers regarding humanitarian and compassionate consideration

 • Summarize the argument at the start of each section